andreacarotti99/Exam-Results-Management-System-Servlets/README.md

-# Tecnologie informatiche per il Web
+# TIW - Exam Verbalization Website - Java
-Progetto per il corso tecnologie informatiche per il web @ Politecnico di Milano.
+Project for the course "Information Technologies for the Web" @ Politecnico di Milano.

+### Java Version